klynch94/Code-Quiz/README.md

 I also created a dynamically updated leaderboard that is stored in Local Storage.
 Users can clear the leaderboard or play again for a better score:

 <img src="assets/Leaderboard.screenshot.png">

+Here is a link to the deployed application: https://klynch94.github.io/Code-Quiz/